This Train is for

 Short listed for the prestigious Edge Hill Short Story Prize for a single-authored collection in 2014.
 Published by Whittrick Press.
-Available to order in paperback and on Kindle, on Kobo, on iTunes and in print from No Alibis Bookstore in Belfast.
+Available to order in print from No Alibis Bookstore in Belfast.

 Darkly moving and beautifully written, Bernie McGill’s debut collection of short stories explores the lives of women across the generations.
 From the storm-battered coastline of the north of Ireland to the sleeping villas of Andalusia, McGill’s characters grapple with the consequences of affairs, bereavement, alcoholism, illness and murder.

 Compassionate and quietly powerful, McGill’s stories capture intimate moments of loss, love and healing in a troubled age.